mgcooper/icemodel/README.md

 | [`activelayer`](https://github.com/mgcooper/activelayer) | Obu (UiO PEX) permafrost-zone reader `activelayer.readobuzones` used by site classification | `activelayer/toolbox` |
 | [`matfunclib`](https://github.com/mgcooper/matfunclib) | shared helpers `activelayer` depends on (`parseFileName`, `dealout`, ...) | `matfunclib` |

-These are wired by the single central function `icemodel.dependencies`, which the test bootstrap calls automatically.
-It resolves each repo root in this order, and it changes nothing when a dependency is already on the path or
+These are wired by the single central function `icemodel.dependencies`, which the test suite bootstrap calls automatically.
+It resolves each repo root in this order, and it changes nothing when a dependency is already on the path or absent:
-absent:

 1. A dependency-specific environment variable:
    `ICEMODEL_EXACTREMAP`, `ICEMODEL_ACTIVELAYER`, `ICEMODEL_MATFUNCLIB`.